A multiple criteria methodology for priority based portfolio selection: Interaction with actors involved: A behavioral and socio-technical approach

 \subsection{Determining the veto thresholds}

 The process for assessing the veto is similar to the one used for the discriminating thresholds.
-The concepts were clearly explained to the expert playing the role of the DM using an illustrative example, and were accepted.
-The veto thresholds were easily assessed.
-Their values are presented in Table \ref{tab:veto} in Appendix \ref{sec:Appendix_Data}.
+The concepts were clearly explained to the specialist playing the role of DM in an illustrative example and were well accepted.
+The veto thresholds were easily assessed obtaining the values presented in Table \ref{tab:veto} in Appendix \ref{sec:Appendix_Data}.
 It was, of course, more laborious than the task for assessing the variable thresholds.
 Let us remark that for some criteria, no discriminating threshold has been identified.
-A veto threshold, along with the weights of the criteria and preference-based parameters, are related with the role each criterion plays in the construction of the outranking relation.
+Veto threshold along with the weights of criteria and preference based parameters are related with the role each criterion plays in the construction of the outranking relation.